POST OFFICE VEHICLE CLUB

 exhibit them in the grounds of the museum.

-For more information, please contact Mark Skillen.
+at Gaydon each summer.
 Because of the number of different types of vehicle operated by

 the GPO, the Post Office and BT, we cannot even attempt to operate a spares'

-with other owners of similar vehicles or specialist one-make clubs.
 We have extensive records of old vehicles and can, in many cases,

 give details of a vehicle’s operational area, its exemption number and when